olavea/gatsby-theme-childrens-picture-book/theme/README.md

 npm install @olavea/gatsby-theme-picture-book
 ```

-### Install Our Theme in Your Site or Blog

-### Or Install With the Gatsby-starter-hello-world
+### Install Our Theme With the Gatsby-starter-hello-world

-1.  **Practice Creating a Children's Picture Book With the Gatsby-starter-hello-world and Our Theme.**
+1.  **A book made with two random pictures, the Gatsby-starter-hello-world and our theme.**

-    Use the Gatsby CLI to create a new book, specifying the hello-world starter.
+    Use the Gatsby CLI to build a book, specifying the hello-world starter.

     ```sh
-    # create a new Gatsby book using the hello-world starter
     gatsby new Your_Brutus_BADger_Book https://github.com/gatsbyjs/gatsby-starter-hello-world
     ```